Affiliate links on Android Authority may earn us a commission. Learn more.

-Although the Plasma features a transparent back panel, the UAG Plyo is the only way to go if you want to show off your entire device.
-It’s completely clear from the camera housing to the charging ports.
+Although some models of the Plasma feature a transparent back panel, the UAG Plyo is the only way to go if you want to show off your entire device.
+It’s completely clear, from the camera housing to the charging ports.
 However, it provides the same MIL-STD 810G protection you expect from UAG.
-The Plyo is tested for medical environments, which is an important factor for the current pandemic.
-Air Soft cushioned corners also offer solid security against drops.

 Get the UAG Plyo for:

 So far, most of Urban Armor Gear’s cases have been on the flagship side, offering protection for devices like the Galaxy S22 and iPhone 13.
 However, the Scout line comes in with more affordable midrange phones in mind.
 It’s lighter and thinner, but the Scout line is also significantly cheaper than any other case offered by the company.

 UAG opted for a basic TPU construction on the Scout, so it should be easy to apply and remove in seconds.